 - Smoking cigarettes and drinking alcohol are strictly prohibited.

-- Avoid wearing jewelry and also taking any valuables.
+- Avoid wearing jewellery and also taking any valuables.

 Nearby places to visit –